Launceston, Cornwall: Places of worship

 Three Anglican churches are in the town which has a united benefice and ecclesiastical parish covering Tregadillett 3 mi west, the same clergy alternating services to provide for a large attendance and operating a combined website.

 The Grade I listed church of St Mary Magdalene was built in 1511–1524 by Sir Henry Trecarrel of Trecarrel near the town as a memorial to his infant son who died whilst being bathed.
 The ornate carvings in granite originally carved for the mansion he began to build at Trecarrel, Lezant have withstood the test of time.
 The tower dates from the 14th century, an earlier church and graveyard having occupied the site.
 Its grand organ was presented by a member of the Morice family of Werrington Park.
 The donor was either Sir William Morice (1707–1750) or his successor, Humphry Morice MP (1723–1785).
 The casework is elaborate and has been described as "a superb example of 18th century woodwork; the 18th century pipework is also of very high quality".

 On St Stephen's Hill the main road through the north of the town is the Roman Catholic church consecrated to Cuthbert Mayne (see #History) designed by Arthur Langdon in a blend of Byzantine and Romanesque.
 It was built in 1911 by local mason F. H. Nicholls of Lewannick, with carpentry by J. H. Harry, the oak doors by a Mr Clifton of Ashwater, and the copper dome by T. Chapman (junior) of Launceston.
 The lady chapel was added in 1933.

+Cornish wrestling

+Launceston has been a centre for Cornish wrestling for centuries.
+Places where tournaments were held include: